-50 Nomination of water supply works dealings
+49 Nomination of water supply works dealings

-- (1) A dealing under 71W of the Act is prohibited if it involves an access licence being amended to nominate a water supply work located in a different groundwater source to that specified in the share component of the access licence. - (2) A dealing under section 71W of the Act is prohibited if it involves an access licence being amended to nominate a water supply work outside of NSW.
+- (1) A dealing under 71W of the Act is prohibited if it involves an access licence being amended to nominate a water supply work located in a different groundwater source to that specified in the share component of the access licence. - (2) A dealing under section 71W of the Act that involves the interstate nomination of a water supply work by an access licence in the groundwater sources is prohibited unless in accordance with administrative arrangements agreed to, and implemented by, NSW and the other State or Territory.